 Language and Accessibility

-A licensee must, where reasonably practicable, provide key service information in a language commonly understood in the region where the service is offered.
+A Licensee must make available Critical Information Summaries in English and Tok Pisin and may, where reasonably practicable, also provide information relating to an ICT Service in another language commonly understood in the region where the service is offered.

-A licensee must take reasonable steps to ensure that information is accessible to consumers with disabilities, including providing alternative formats such as large print, audio, or electronic text upon request.
+A Licensee must take reasonable steps to ensure that information relating to its ICT Services is accessible to Consumers with disabilities, including making that information available in alternative formats that are suitable for Customers with disabilities.

 Obligations to Provide Clear, Accurate and Timely Information to Consumer

-A licensee must ensure that all information provided to consumers in relation to ICT services is:
+A Licensee must ensure that all information provided to Consumers in relation to ICT Services is:F

-accurate, complete, and not misleading or deceptive.
+accurate, complete, and not misleading or deceptive; and

-expressed in plain language that is easy to understand; and
+expressed in plain language.

-provided in a manner that is accessible to persons with disabilities where reasonably practicable.

-Such information may be provided in-person and via appropriate mediums and self-help tools and should include but not limited to:
+Such information may be provided in-person and via appropriate mediums and self-help tools.

-full features, costs and fees for any product or service

-balance of available credit and data usage

-itemized 6-month history of the customers usage history

-Customers must be notified before the date of any automatically renewed subscriptions detailing the costs and any changes to the terms and conditions.
+Customers must be notified before the date of any Consumer Contracts with a minimum term of more than one month is automatically renewed, detailing the costs and any changes to the terms and conditions.

-Information must be provided before the consumer enters a contract for the service.
+A Critical Information Summary must be made available to a Consumer before they enter into a Consumer Contract for a Post-Paid Service.

 Critical Information Summary

-A licensee must prepare and make available to consumers at no costs Critical Information Summary for each retail ICT service offered.
+A Licensee must prepare and make available to Consumers free of charge via its website and in printed form via its retail outlets a Critical Information Summary for each of its current Tariff Plans to allow Consumers to compare Tariff Plans provided by it and/or other Licensees in order to consider which Tariff Plan best suits their needs.

-The Critical Information Summary must be:
+The Critical Information Summary:

-presented in an acceptable format.

-concise and limited to the essential facts; and

-provided free of charge to the consumer in both electronic and printed form upon request.
+may include other relevant information the Licensee determines would be useful to the Consumer;

+must use clear headings to identify the content contained in each section; and

+must be available to a Consumer as a standalone document; and

+must be no longer than two A4 pages when all its mandatory contents are included .

 The Critical Information Summary must include at least the following:

-a clear description of the service and its key features.
+a description of the ICT Service to be provided under the Tariff Plan and its key features;

-all pricing information, including:
+a summary of pricing information for that Tariff Plan, including:

-minimum monthly or periodic charges.
+(i) minimum monthly or periodic charges;

-upfront and installation fees.
+(ii) upfront and installation fees; and

-charges for usage beyond any included allowances/ and auto renewals.
+(iii) charges for usage beyond any included allowances/ and auto renewals;

-contract term and conditions for early termination.
+contract term (if any) and conditions for early termination (if applicable;

+fees for late payment (where applicable);

-usage limits and fair use policies.
+usage limits and fair use policies;

 important restrictions, such as network coverage limitations or device compatibility.